Spore – Part 1

 A new totem is added to the village center every time a tribe joins your cause.
 After you unite all five tribes, the bottom bar fills up, and now the tribe is ready to become a civilized society.
 (The following cutscene shows the villagers electing a party leader through a democratic voting process.)

-Onward to civilization, the colony awaits what lies beyond one’s borders, eager to stake claim on the world’s rich spice mines.
+Onward to civilization, the colony awaits what lies beyond one’s borders, eager to stake a claim on the world’s rich spice mines.